nats-io/jetstream/README.md

 You can get prompted interactively for missing information as above, or do it all on one command.
 Pressing `?` in the CLI will help you map prompts to CLI options:

 ```
-$ nats str add ORDERS --subjects "ORDERS.*" --ack --max-msgs=-1 --max-bytes=-1 --max-age=1y --storage file --retention limits --max-msg-size=-1 --discard old
+$ nats str add ORDERS --subjects "ORDERS.*" --ack --max-msgs=-1 --max-bytes=-1 --max-age=1y --storage file --retention limits --max-msg-size=-1 --discard old --replicas 3
 ```

-Additionally one can store the configuration in a JSON file, the format of this is the same as `$ nats str info ORDERS -j | jq .config`:
+Additionally, one can store the configuration in a JSON file, the format of this is the same as `$ nats str info ORDERS -j | jq .config`:

 ```
 $ nats str add ORDERS --config orders.json